fokalview/VR-Data-V2/README.md

 This project started because I wanted to make sense of all these differences in one place.
 I imported multiple CSVs, cleaned them, and built out a workflow that connects headset type, gender, age, session duration, motion sickness, immersion, and educational access.
 From there, I built interactive charts that let me filter, compare, and break down patterns that are not obvious when looking at each dataset alone.

 The entire visualization is designed around exploration.
 You can switch between datasets, filter the visuals by gender or headset, and highlight sections to understand exactly how different groups behave in VR.
-This project is part research, part portfolio work, and part personal curiosity about how VR affects people differently.
+This project is part research, part portfolio piece, and part personal curiosity about how VR affects people differently.

 ---